RESEARCH QUESTION: Has the popular Miami rapper Pitbull (née Armando Pérez, also known as "Mr. Worldwide" and "Mr. 305") ever had sex?

 Well, here goes some egg whites.

 Released after Pitbull had made the jump to mainstream fame, "Hotel Room Service" strikes many of the common notes in the entertainer's star narrative: Pitbull is a sexually experienced man who travels a lot, thus women will congregate at his various hotel rooms hoping for the chance to have sex with him.
-But check the language: A woman's vagina is her "pipes," Pitbull's ejaculate is "egg whites."
+But check the language: a woman's privates is her "pipes," Pitbull's junk juice is "egg whites."
 While certainly there exists somewhere a sexually-mature adult who talks like this, this seems more like secondhand jargon gleaned from a middle-school lunch table than observations born out of lived experience.

 Test 3: "Dance Again"

 No way Jose Your girl only go one way?
 Ay mi madre!

 In this verse from Pitbull's collaboration with Jennifer Lopez, we see the rapper express surprise and disappointment that his friend's partner will not take part in the performative bisexuality that Pitbull clearly expects of his own female companions.
 While this sort of voyeuristic homophilia does exist in the real world, it is usually not so common that a refusal to take part would be a reasonable dealbreaker for most people.
 Where it is ubiquitous, though, is in the world of adult entertainment, where two women cannot exist in the same room without eventually sharing some kind of sapphic embrace.
 More evidence that Pitbull's ideas about sex come from anything other than interactions with real-life women?